MicrosoftDocs/MIMDocs/MIMDocs/prepare-server-ws2016.md

 1. Open a PowerShell window.

-2. Stop IIS with the command *iisreset /STOP*
+2. Stop IIS with the com
+3.  mand *iisreset /STOP*

     ```
     iisreset /STOP